Artificial intelligence is transforming our world — it is on all of us to make sure that it goes well

 If we fail to develop this broad-based understanding, then it will remain the small elite that finances and builds this technology that will determine how one of the — or plausibly the — most powerful technology in human history will transform our world.

-If we leave the development of artificial intelligence entirely to private companies, then we are also leaving it up these private companies what our future — the future of humanity — will be.
+If we leave the development of artificial intelligence entirely to private companies, then we are also leaving it up to these private companies to decide what our future — the future of humanity — will be.

-Acknowledgements: I would like to thank my colleagues Daniel Bachler, Charlie Giattino, and Edouard Mathieu for their helpful comments to drafts of this essay.
+Acknowledgements: I would like to thank my colleagues Daniel Bachler, Charlie Giattino, and Edouard Mathieu for their helpful comments on drafts of this essay.

 Endnotes